Expanding the STEM (or STEAM) Pipeline to Diverse Learners

-Convincing more students to pursue STEM studies is a goal widely shared by educators, policymakers, and industry representatives concerned about the leaky pipeline of students preparing to become the next generation of innovators.
+Convincing more students to pursue science, technology, engineering, and math (STEM )studies is a goal widely shared by educators, policymakers, and industry representatives concerned about the leaky pipeline of students preparing to become the next generation of innovators.
 Fortunately, there’s no shortage of solutions.
 When more than 200 of the nation’s top math and science educators gathered at the White House this fall to receive the 2016 Presidential Award for Excellence in Mathematics and Science Teaching, they exchanged practical ideas for igniting student interest in STEM.

 EDUTOPIA: What’s helping to get your students more interested in the disciplines of science, technology, engineering, and math?